pcromano/react-fast-crud/README.md

 # react-fast-crud
-Single page React App Example with CRUD and Login so you can get your project up and running fast.
+Single page React Web App Example with CRUD and Login so you can get your projects up and running fast.

 Features:
 - Admin template